rdan22/Udacity_TensorFlow_for_Deep-Learning/README.md

 # Udacity_TensorFlow_for_Deep-Learning
-Code for Udacity's Intro to TensorFlow for Deep Learning
+Udacity's Intro to TensorFlow for Deep Learning Course

 ## Fashion-MNIST Neural Network: